Katepsl/newcoder/README.md

-# newcoder
+# Analyst Enthusiast

 # Hello, I'm Kyi Phyu Shyun Latt(You can call me Kate)! 👋

-I'm a passionate student of Information and Communication Technology (ICT) at Rangsit University in Bangkok, on a thrilling journey to become a Data Analyst.
-I love exploring the world of data, and every new project brings a fresh wave of excitement and learning.
+I am a recent graduate in Information and Communication Technology (ICT) from Rangsit University in Bangkok, aspiring to build a strong career as an Analyst.
+I am highly interested in exploring data, business processes, systems, users, and products, and I enjoy continuously learning through hands-on projects and real-world problem solving.

 # 🛠️ Technologies & Tools